fjcalzado/Asynchronous-Javascript/readme.md

   - I/O request returns immediately returns to avoid blocking.
   - A notification is sent once completed.
 Then, a function to process the response is scheduled to be run at some point in our execution flow.

-# Javascript
+# Javascript Model

-Javascript is aimed to be run on browsers, dealing with network requests and user interactions, all at the same time.
-Therefore, Javascript has evolved to be good for I/O-bound applications.
+Javascript is aimed to run on browsers, dealing with network requests and user interactions at the same time, while trying to keep UI responsive.
+Therefore, Javascript has been intentionally evolved to be good for I/O-bound workloads.
 For that reason:

-> Javascript uses an asynchronous non-blocking model, with a single-threaded event loop for its I/O interfaces.
+> **Javascript** uses an **asynchronous non-blocking model**, with a **single-threaded event loop** for its I/O interfaces.

+This approach makes Javascript highly concurrent
+Of course Javascript supports CPU-bound tasks as well, but they can cause trouble if not handled correctly.

 This can be summarized in the following figure:

+## Summary
+- Concurrency makes tasks to progress simultaneously.
+Parallelism is a special case of concurrency where tasks execute literally at the same time.
+- These tasks can be CPU intensive.
+They are called CPU-bound operations and carry code to be run in our application.
+I/O-bound operations, on the other hand, do not execute in our programm flow but in an external context.
+They are intended to access devices or resources as servers, databases, files, etc.
+- I/O-bound operations can be blocking or non-blocking, depending on whether the thread is locked or not, and synchronous or asynchronous, in case the execution is sequential or the response comes at some point in the future.
+- Javascript is intended for web applications with I/O-bound operations in mind.
+It uses an asynchronous non-blocking model with a single-threaded event loop.